-As we intercede today, Let's ask Him for an undivided heart so that we will remain focused on the awesomeness and faithfulness of our Almighty God.
-No matter what uncertainty, fear and upheaval is going on in the temporary circumstances of our lives, our undivided heart can bring us back to a focus on this eternal truth - we have an All-Mighty, All-Knowing, All-Sovereign God who is on our side (Romans 8:31).
+As we intercede today, let's ask Him for an undivided heart so that we will remain focused on the awesomeness and faithfulness of our Almighty God.
+No matter what uncertainty, fear and upheaval is going on in the temporary circumstances of our lives, our undivided heart can bring us back to a focus on this eternal truth - we have an all-powerful, all-knowing, all-sovereign God who is on our side (Romans 8:31).